ioam/svn-history/topographica-win/create_installer/README.txt

 (6) I use 'Inno Setup 5', an open-source installation package creator
     (see http://www.jrsoftware.org/isinfo.php).
-    Open topographica.iss in the topographica directory, adjust the paths marked *** to match those on your system, then just choose 'compile' from the 'build' menu.
-You should get a setup.exe file in the newly created Output directory.
+    Move topographica.iss to anywhere outside the topographica directory, then open it from the new location, adjust the paths marked *** to match those on your system, and finally choose 'compile' from the 'build' menu.
+You should get a setup.exe file in a newly created 'Output' directory at the same level as topographica.iss.